htruong/htruong.github.io/refer.md

 2. Please use the company's website.
 Please don't use LinkedIn job postings.

 3. You don't have to let me know that you want to apply for a posting.
-Please email me personally after you've applied for the job and include the URL of that job posting.
+Please email me personally and we can talk about your relevant experiences after you've applied for the job and include the URL of that job posting.
 I am personally much less active on LinkedIn and Facebook.

+At the end of the day, I hope you the best of luck.
+I hope this post does not come to you as arrogant, I'm describing a process I know.
+I hope you have fun at work and life like I do.
+I hope that you will be my co-worker, and better yet, my boss, one day.

 FAQs
 --